Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Simulation study

 The simple GPD estimates of the calibration-score $(1-\alpha)$-quantile do not seem to provide sufficient coverage with small calibration samples and for the larger confidence levels, likely due to the GPD estimation error or approximation biases.
 The other three methods, relying on the confidence intervals for the score quantiles (and \cref{prop:CIcovr}), achieve much better coverage and, in most cases, satisfy \cref{e:mcov} as their coverage is larger than $1-\alpha$ on average.
 However, those GPD CI-based methods seem consistently overconservative for lower confidence levels.

 In general, the profile likelihood method seems the most conservative, compared to the nonparametric bootstrap and delta method alternatives, as anticipated.
 It also satisfies the coverage guarantee in all scenarios.
 Its downside is the numerical difficulty, described in \cref{ss:extrconform}.
 With the implementation at hand, this issue arose, in the worst case, in $85\%$ of the repetitions for $n_c=1000$ and the lowest $\alpha$ value, but quickly decreased to, at most, $2\%$ for $n_c= 3163$ and $0\%$ for $n_c= 10000$.
 This instability is understandable in the former truly extreme case, as the confidence level is more than two orders of magnitude larger than the level for which PIs are obtainable with the classical conformal method and as the likelihood only relies on $50$ observations to estimate a $(1-5\cdot 10^{-6})$-confidence interval for a $(1-5\cdot 10^{-6})$-quantile.
+However, this instability issue appears to often be resolved by slightly varying the choice of the GPD threshold, or of the~$\alpha_1$ and~$\alpha_2$ split.

 The bootstrap and delta-method approaches seem less overconservative for the more moderate $\alpha$ values, but slightly undercover in the scenarios with the lowest $\alpha$ values.
 Nevertheless, they still significantly outperform the simple GPD approach and the infinite classical PIs.
 Contrary to the profile likelihood approach, the bootstrap method never fails to provide finite estimates.
 On the other hand, the delta-method approach also suffers from stability issues with small calibration sizes, regardless of the confidence level.